fatcatfablab/IoT4Makers/BLYNKMeetup/README.md

   timer.run();
 }
 ```
-Edit authentications above and upload to ESP8266 Dev Board
+Edit authentications above and upload to ESP8266 Dev Board and open Blynk app

 ## Add LED and Terminal
 Like Virtual hardware - on the BLYNK App